27 Red Hair Color Ideas for Every Bold Mood

 Rose gold highlights bring that hint of blush and shimmer to whatever your base shade is.
 It’s girly and chic, for sure, but not over-the-top.
 You get depth and dimension, plus it catches light like crazy—which almost makes it look metallic under some Instagram filters.

-Vibrant Red Bob
+Vibrant Red Bob with Highlights

 The bob is already a power move, but paint it fire-truck red and you’ve just graduated to icon status.
 This style looks sharp and a little bit punky, especially with blunt ends or a micro-fringe.
 It’s surprisingly wearable, and yeah, people will stare but in a good way.